appsody/website/content/docs/stacks/stack-structure.md

    would cause the creation of a volume to be created and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
-The Appsody CLI creates this Docker volume mount automatically.
-When you run the `appsody run`, `appsody debug`, or `appsody test` commands, the Appsody CLI creates a Docker volume named `appsody-controller-<version>`, if it doesn't exist already, and populates it with the appropriate controller binary (as indicated by `<version>`).
-Then, it mounts this volume at `/.appsody` in the stack container file system.
-The reason this approach is taken is so that stack images do not need to be updated simply to ensure the appropriate version of the appsody-controller will be used.
+The Appsody CLI automatically creates the Appsody controller mount, as it knows which version of the controller needs to be used.
+When you run the `appsody run`, `appsody debug`, or `appsody test` commands, the Appsody CLI creates a Docker volume, if it doesn't exist, named `appsody-controller-<version>`, and installs appropriate Appsody controller, as indicated by `<version>`.
+The volume is then mounted at `/.appsody` in the container file system.

-The Appsody CLI "knows" which controller version needs to be used.
+As the Appsody CLI is responsible for installing the appropriate version of the Appsody controller, the stack developer doesn't need to be aware of the Appsody controller version.

 ### Enabling the software dependencies